Medstead: Prehistory to the Roman Occupation

-14th century to Georgian

 Medstead Manor can be traced from the 14th century.
 In 1316, the Bishop of Winchester held the manor of Medstead and all adjacent land until 1346 when ownership was transferred.
 Seven years later, Martin de Hertham and his wife, Isabel, passed control of lands, rents and taxes in Medstead to William de Overton.
 He was followed by his son, also named William, who held lands in Medstead as well as a settlement called "Tadelyng" in 1428.